 Thank you for taking my call.

-I'm a retired policeman, and I happen to be an African American male.
+I'm a retired policeman, and I happen to be an African-American male.

-This immigration nonsense, it's an insult to my ancestors who were bought here in chains and fought tooth in nail to become U.S. citizens.
+I find it an insult, this immigration nonsense, it's an insult to my ancestors who were brought here in chains and fought tooth and nail to become U.S. citizens.

 For people to waltz across the border and demand citizenship, it's an insult.

-When I saw that young lady, Miss Harris make that remark about the Klan and ICE.
+When I saw that young lady, Miss Harris, make that remark about the Klan and ICE, I said to myself, really, you're comparing law enforcement to the KKK.

-And and thanks for your hard work.
+And thanks for your hard work.

 The thing that was so insulting about it is how many of these guys have died?

-How many of these guys have been injured doing a really hard job at probably not the greatest pay or comparable pay that they get in the private sector, but they do it because they protect and serve their community like you do.
+How many of these guys have been injured, doing a really hard job at probably not the greatest pay or comparable pay that they get in the private sector, but they do it because they protect and serve their community like you do.

-I mean, I and then she's saying, well, the perception between the KKK and ICE, it was pretty outrageous.
+I mean, and then she's saying, well, the perception between the KKK and ICE, it was pretty outrageous.

 So it's sad.

-There was a young man just killed in Georgia, 77 years old, chopped up and murdered by an illegal immigrant, a Mexican in the state of Georgia, where Stacey Abrams was pushing open borders, sanctuary cities.
+There was a young man just killed in Georgia, 77 years old, chopped up and murdered by an illegal immigrant, a Mexican, in the state of Georgia, where Stacey Abrams was pushing open borders, sanctuary cities.

 It's happening far too much.